CITADEL: A Semi-Supervised Active Learning Framework for Malware Detection Under Continuous Distribution Drift: Overview of

-We first propose two domain-specific augmentations---Bernoulli bit flip and feature mask---to emulate realistic malware evolution and perturb semantic features.
-As shown in step~\circlednum{3} of Figure~\ref{fig:ssl-malware-system-design}, the unlabeled dataset \(\mathcal{D}_u\) is divided into a WeakFlip set \(\mathcal{X}^{(w)}\) and a StrongFlip set \(\mathcal{X}^{(s)}\).
-In step~\circlednum{4}, we perform semi-supervised training using a unified objective that combines supervised contrastive loss with the standard semi-supervised loss, enhancing class separation, particularly for ambiguous and drifted samples.
-To support adaptation under limited labeling budgets, we design a multi-criteria sample selection strategy in step~\circlednum{7}, which guides the AL process at step~\circlednum{9}, based on the budget defined in step~\circlednum{8}.
-The cycle from steps~\circlednum{3} to~\circlednum{11} is repeated until the new test set becomes available.
+To support robust learning under evolving feature distributions, \system applies two domain-specific augmentations---Bernoulli bit flip and feature masking--- to unlabeled data.
+As shown in Figure~\ref{fig:ssl-malware-system-design}, the unlabeled dataset \(\mathcal{D}_u\) is divided into a weekly perturbed set \(\mathcal{X}^{(w)}\) and a strongly perturbed set \(\mathcal{X}^{(s)}\).
+These perturbed variants are incorporated into a unified semi-supervised training objective (in step~\circlednum{4}) that combines supervised contrastive loss with a standard semi-supervised loss, improving class separation for samples affected by distribution shift.
+To support adaptation under limited labeling budgets, \system incorporates a multi-criteria sample selection strategy in step~\circlednum{7} that guides the active learning process in step~\circlednum{9}, based on the budget defined in step~\circlednum{8}.
+This process repeats as new data becomes available, enabling the detector to progressively adapt to concept drift over time.